Monday December 10, 2018

 When I applied for an internship with AllProWebTools, I wasn't sure what to expect.
 Although the job description appeared to include everything I wanted from an internship, I was skeptical.
 After my interview, I was sure that I wanted to work for AllProWebTools.
 When I accepted the internship position, I was concerned about my schedule.
 As a full-time student with another part-time job, I did not have a lot of free time.
 AllProWebTools was very flexible with my hours and worked around my schedule.
 This gave me the opportunity to gain experience in my field while pursuing my degree.
 Without this opportunity, I would not be adequately prepared for my career.

-The amount of features behind this seemingly simple software was appalling.
+The amount of features behind this seemingly simple software was appealing.
 I learn new features every day, a month into my internship!
 As an intern at AllProWebTools, I began with tasks which I was comfortable completing - building website layouts.
 After having the opportunity to work with the back-end side, I realized that I really enjoyed programming.
 AllProWebTools has allowed me to work with both sides of web development.
 I have had the opportunity to both design and develop websites.

 In my first week with AllProWebTools, I was building websites for clients.
 I was able to see the fruits of my labor almost instantly.
 While I enjoyed this, it came with a few challenges.
 I had to learn a new system for developing websites, communicate with clients, and complete my tasks on time.
 In the past, I had no schedule - I was on my own time.
 The pressure of deadlines helped me become a faster developer.
 Inevitably, I did come across features and issues that I was not sure how to implement or fix.
 AllProWebTools has so much support and documentation that I was able to find almost every answer myself.
 When I came across something that I could not find, I was offered assistance and support.